-The Bachelor of Science in Mechanical Engineering degree requires 127 hours.
+The Bachelor of Science in Mechanical Engineering degree requires 125 hours.
 Although there are suggested course combinations to take listed in the Undergraduate Catalog, almost every undergraduate student in our program will have a different route to graduation.
-The charts given below are only meant to give an overall picture of what courses are required and the co- or pre-requisites for each course.
-It is strongly recommended students make an appointment with the Academic Advisor if there are any uncertainties or questions as to how their personal coursework will apply to the degree plan of their catalog.
+The degree flow chart below is meant to provide an overall picture of what courses are required and the co- or pre-requisites for each course.
+It is strongly recommended that students make an appointment with their academic advisor for questions regarding degree planning.

 Elective Course Options